 For subsequent releases (code deployments or config var changes) there is a much shorter delay, and users may experience little to no downtime.
 There may be brief downtime if there is only one dyno for the app.
 If there are multiple dynos, zero downtime is possible.
 This is because of a Private Spaces feature called rolling deploys.

-To be more precise, because of rolling deploys, there will be zero downtime during a new release for Private Space app if all of the following are true:
+To be more precise, because of rolling deploys, there will be zero downtime during a new release for a Private Space app if all of the following are true:

-- the app has been deployed at least once and is running AND
+- The app has been deployed at least once and is running.

-- the app has at least two dynos and is not at capacity; that is, if it has enough dynos that it can still service requests with 25% (rounded up) of its dynos missing.
+- The app has at least two dynos and is not currently at capacity (that is, it has enough dynos that it can still service requests with up to 25% of its dynos missing.
 If the app has only 2 or 3 dynos then the remaining 1 or 2 dynos must be able to handle the existing load while the release is rolled out).

-- any databases attached to the app are not incurring schema changes and are compatible with both the old and new app release (forwards and backwards compatible)
+- Any databases attached to the app are not incurring schema changes and are compatible with both the old and new app release (forwards- and backward-compatible).

 Scaling an existing app in a Private Space does not incur downtime (as long as there is enough capacity to handle the existing load).
 Changing the dyno type does incur a short downtime, under some circumstances, while the new dyno types are created and traffic is switched over.

-All organization members can view all apps in the Private Space.
+All team members can view all apps in a Private Space:

 $ heroku apps --space my-space-name === Apps in space my-space-name my-space-app-1 my-space-app-2

-Organization admins and members who have manage permission on an app can destroy it.
+Team admins and members who have manage permission on an app can destroy it:

 $ heroku apps:destroy -a my-space-app Destroying my-space-app (including all add-ons)... done

-Only organization administrators and members who have manage permission on an app can add custom domains and manage SSL.
+Only team administrators and members who have manage permission on an app can add custom domains and manage SSL.

 Add-ons and Private Spaces

-If you attempt to provision an add-on to an app in a Heroku Private Space via the Dashboard and that add-on is not available to that app’s Private Spaces region, you will see a message saying so.
+If you attempt to provision an add-on for an app in a Heroku Private Space and that add-on is not available in that app’s Private Spaces region, you will see a message saying so.

 $ heroku addons:create newrelic:wayne -a appname Creating newrelic-cubic-72448... done, (free) Adding newrelic-cubic-72448 to appname... done Setting NEW_RELIC_LICENSE_KEY, NEW_RELIC_LOG and restarting appname... done, v80 Use `heroku addons:docs newrelic` to view documentation.